Outstanding Service

 Q. What are the pros and cons of J-1 status versus H-1B status for completing Graduate Medical Education (GME)?

-A. While the J-1 Exchange Visitor program is generally used for programs in GME, the position of Medical Resident or Clinical Fellow has been designated as a “specialty occupation,” so as to qualify for H-1B Temporary Worker status.
+A. While the J-1 Exchange Visitor program is generally used for programs in GME, the position of Medical Resident or Clinical Fellow is a “specialty occupation” and qualifies for H-1B Temporary Worker status.
 Given that the employing institution controls the H-1B sponsorship process, many training programs opt for the J-1 sponsorship option in order to avoid the expense, trouble, and legal exposure inherent in the H-1B process, as well as to emphasize its commitment to international exchange.
 After all, the ECFMG provides a rather economical and efficient sponsorship alternative to the H-1B Temporary Worker classification.

 The general opinion held by the overwhelming number of IMGs is to seek H-1B status for GME purposes so as to avoid the two-year home residence obligation.
 On closer examination, this may not always serve the IMG’s long-term professional and immigration interests.